locuslab/open-unlearning/README.md

 ### 📢 Updates

 #### [Apr 6, 2025]
-- **Metrics**: Added 6 Membership Inference Attacks (MIA)—LOSS, ZLib, Reference, GradNorm, MinK, and MinK++—along with ES and EM as additional evaluation metrics.
+- **More Metrics!** Added 6 Membership Inference Attacks (MIA) (LOSS, ZLib, Reference, GradNorm, MinK, and MinK++), along with Extraction Strength (ES) and  Exact Memorization (EM) as additional evaluation metrics.
-- **TOFU Benchmark**: Now includes a holdout set and supports MIA attack-based evaluation.
+- **More TOFU Evaluations!** Now includes a holdout set and supports MIA attack-based evaluation.
 You can now compute MUSE's privleak on TOFU.
+- **More Documentation!** [`docs/links.md`](docs/links.md) contains resources for each of the implemented features and other useful LLM unlearning resources.

+<details>
+<summary><b>Older Updates</b></summary>

 #### [Mar 27, 2025]
-- **Easier contributions, leaderboard and reproducibility**: We've updated the documentation to make contributing new unlearning methods and benchmarks much easier.
+- **More Documentation: easy contributions and the leaderboard functionality**: We've updated the documentation to make contributing new unlearning methods and benchmarks much easier.
 Users can document additions better and also update a leaderboard with their results.
 See [this section](#-how-to-contribute) for details.

-<details>
-<summary><b>Older Updates</b></summary>

 #### [Mar 9, 2025]
-- **Unlearning Methods**: Added support for [RMU](https://arxiv.org/abs/2403.03218) (representation-engineering based unlearning).
+- **More Methods!** Added support for [RMU](https://arxiv.org/abs/2403.03218) (representation-engineering based unlearning).

 #### [Feb 27, 2025]
 ⚠️ **Repository Update**: This repo replaces the original TOFU codebase at [`github.com/locuslab/tofu`](https://github.com/locuslab/tofu), which is no longer maintained.